deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Shit, brother, how in the fuck do you know so much about ET ships?”

-“Dude, I got to geek out over *actual spaceships!*” Rebar grinned.
+“Dude, I got to geek out over *actual spaceships!”* Rebar grinned.

 “Well shit, when you put it like that…” Dog grinned, relaxing.
 Rebar’s sheer *size* was so intimidating it gave him an inkling of what it must be like for your average squishy ET to encounter a human, but the guy was so relaxed and friendly that he was impossible not to like.
 “Lemme show you ‘round!”